flytbase/flytdocs/source/docs/FlytSim/OnboardApps.rst

 * Actual flight logic:

 By default position_set() is synchronous in action, i.e. your script will wait for the vehicle to reach the specified target before continuing to execute the next command.
-Visit :ref:`FlytAPIs<api_reference>` for more information.
+Visit :ref:`FlytAPIs<list-of-APIs>` for more information.

 .. literalinclude:: include/demoapp1.py
    :language: py